 We hope that the Real Robot Challenge series will

-i) lead to a more inclusive and coordinated robotic learning community and
+- lead to a more inclusive and coordinated robotic learning community,

-ii) allow for generation of orders of magnitude more data than what is possible in individual labs with typical robotic platforms.
+- allow for the generation of orders of magnitude more data than what is possible in individual labs with typical robotic platforms and

 These factors may help advancing the state of the art in dexterous manipulation, which has myriad of applications, such as construction, cleaning, care of the sick and elderly, agriculture and assembly.